 Here's my interpretation of an old fashioned Effervescent Soda.
 Try it, as it's really quite refreshing, and its texture is velvety smooth.

-I sometimes mix 1 to 3 teaspoonfuls of sugar, 1/2 teaspoonful of white flour, and 1/4 teaspoonful of baking soda in a glass of ice-cold water until it's completely dissolved.
+For a single serving, I sometimes mix 1 to 3 teaspoonfuls of sugar, 1/2 teaspoonful of white flour, and 1/4 teaspoonful of baking soda in a glass of ice-cold water until it's completely dissolved.
 (If you're wondering, the flour holds the bubbles longer.)

 Aunt Babette's Cook Book (1889)